edermanoel94/c2j/CONTRIBUTION.md

 - Commit your changes, if you have multiple commits, squase merge them into a single commit.

 ```
-git commit -am 'rest-go-my-new-feature - your descriptions about feature'
+git commit -am 'my-new-feature - your descriptions about feature'
 ```

 - Push to the feature branch.